autumnleaves123/info-2300-final-project/documents/design-plan.md

 ### Hosting Plan

 We will not be hosting our website for the client, as stated by the requirements of this project.
-But we can give them the website and they can host the website.
+But we can give them the files for the website and they can host the website.
 We have notified the client of this.

 ### Client's Edits